What is a Title Loan?

 The other type of title loan is one with monthly payments.
 These loans are similar to other loans with monthly payment (such as new car loans), with the main difference being the interest rate.
 If you live in a state that allows monthly payment loans this is most likely what you will end up with.

 These loans tend to be easier to repay, since you have more time to do so.
 Each month a payment is made.
 Each payment contains a portion which is applied to the principal, which reduces the loan balance every month.
+This is illustrated in the payment schedule show when you use the car title loan calculator.

 The one tactic to be aware of is making one of these loans for a longer than recommended period.
 Title loans are short term solutions, so making one for several years can defeat the purpose.
 This also results in increased interest charges.
 Often this increase in interest charges results in a very high loan cost.